Buena Vista Social Club

 Buena Vista Social Club was a musical ensemble primarily made up of Cuban musicians, formed in 1996.
 The project was organized by World Circuit executive Nick Gold, produced by American guitarist Ry Cooder and directed by Juan de Marcos González.
 They named the group after the members' club of the same name in the Buenavista quarter of Havana, a popular music venue in the 1940s.
 To showcase the popular styles of the time, such as son, bolero and danzón, they recruited a dozen veteran musicians, some of whom had been retired for many years.

 The group's eponymous studio album was recorded in March 1996 and released in September 1997, quickly becoming an international success, which prompted the ensemble to perform with a full line-up in Amsterdam and New York in 1998.
 German director Wim Wenders captured the performance on film for a documentary—also called Buena Vista Social Club—that included interviews with the musicians conducted in Havana.
 Wenders' film was released in June 1999 to critical acclaim, receiving an Academy Award nomination for Best Documentary feature and winning numerous accolades including Best Documentary at the European Film Awards.
 This was followed up by a second documentary Buena Vista Social Club: Adios in 2017.

 The success of both the album and film sparked a revival of interest in traditional Cuban music and Latin American music in general.
 Some of the Cuban performers later released well-received solo albums and recorded collaborations with stars from different musical genres.
 The "Buena Vista Social Club" name became an umbrella term to describe these performances and releases, and has been likened to a brand label that encapsulates Cuba's "musical golden age" between the 1930s and 1950s.
 The new success was fleeting for the most recognizable artists in the ensemble: Compay Segundo, Rubén González, and Ibrahim Ferrer, who died aged 95, 84, and 78 respectively; Compay Segundo and González in 2003, then Ferrer in 2005.

-Several surviving members of the Buena Vista Social Club, such as tresero Eliades Ochoa, veteran singer Omara Portuondo, and laúd player Barbarito Torres currently tour worldwide..
+Several surviving members of the Buena Vista Social Club, such as tresero (tres player) Eliades Ochoa, veteran singer Omara Portuondo, and laúd player Barbarito Torres currently tour worldwide..
 A stage musical telling the story of the original group premiered on Broadway in 2025.